ydkmlt84/Maintainerr_docs/Home.md

 **Maintainerr** makes managing your media easy.
 No longer do you have to worry about your precious hard drive space being taken up by Movies and TVShows, that aren't even being watched.

-> Maintainerr is beta software, please report any bugs and issues.
+<blockquote> Maintainerr is beta software, please report any bugs and issues. </blockquote>

 # Features
 - Make Plex collections from a specific set of rules, defined by you.